 You have two major options when your elderly loved one can no longer take care of themselves.
-They are residency in a nursing home or hiring a home health aide to pick up the slack.
+These options are residency in a nursing home or hiring a home health aide to pick up the slack.
 While these are two of the most popular options, they are not the only ones available to you and your family.
 A lesser known option might be best for your loved one.
 Because of this, you should consider every possibility before making a decision.
 You can learn about adult day cares here to determine if it is the right choice for your loved one.

 What is an Adult Day Care?

 Adult day care centers are open during normal business hours just as any other day care would be.
 The name explains it all.
 Nursing homes and home health aides can be expensive and unnecessary.
 Most elder adults would prefer to live out the rest of their lives in their own homes.
 Adult day care is one alternative.
 This is a place where caregivers can drop off a loved one during the day.
-This allows them to run errands, tend to another job, or even just to get a break.
+This allows them to run errands, tend to another job, or even just get a break.
 Many elderly adults find this option appealing because it gives them a chance to get out of the house.
 They have the opportunity to socialize with people their own age.
 At the same time, it allows an elderly person’s family time to take care of personal matters.
 It helps them prepare to continue looking after their elderly loved one.

 Adult Day Care Abuse